 - The UE may support the Control Plane remote provisioning or the User Plane remote provisioning.

-Editor's Note: How the network instructs the UE whether to use control plane or user plane provisioning is for FFS.

 - It is assumed that the UDM (or AAA) of SO-SNPN is provisioned with UE credentials/subscription data when remote provisioning is successfully performed.
 Existing mechanism for provisioning subscription in UDM/UDR can be reused.

 - When User Plane is used for provisioning of SO-SNPN credentials: